image

 Quick Overview

-Beautiful Royalty Hydrangea plants, these are large mature plants that if purchased in spring through to late summer will give an eye catching display from day one, flowers are large, numerous and beautiful
+Beautiful Hydrangea plants, these are large mature plants that if purchased in spring through to late summer will give an eye catching display from day one, flowers are large, numerous and beautiful

 Plant Size (cm)